SanD94/sand94.github.io/content/posts/recipe_method.md

 *: with the help of LLM.

 **: this version of the essay is itself one iteration in the cycle.
-You (or future me) might read this essay, struggle with its ideas, internalize them, forget them, and eventually write their own version that becomes *their* recipe of method.
+You (or future me) might read this essay, struggle with its ideas, internalize them, forget them, and eventually write your own version that becomes *your* recipe of method.
 The essay embodies what it describes.